 Acupuncture is well known for its ability to relax the patient and this has been demonstrated in an IVF setting.
-Our patients frequently comment on how relaxed they feel after their treatments.
+No matter what brings a patient to our clinic they almost always comment on how relaxed they feel after their treatments.

 For those of you who are interested to know more about how stress affects fertility and how acupuncture and other methods may help relieve it please read on ……

 The sort of stress that pushes you to meet a challenge successfully leaving you with a sense of achievement is a good type of stress.
 It allows you to have a sense of control.

 A more damaging sort of stress is the type over which you have no control.
 Inability to fall pregnant falls into this category, and because reproducing is one of our most compelling biological urges this stress can affect us profoundly.
 If the stress is ongoing, then the body produces chemicals and hormones like adrenalin and cortisol and inflammatory cytokines.
 In a cruel vicious cycle this can further affect fertility.